roflware/1MHz-Digital-Transmitter-and-Receiver/README.md

-# 1MHz-Digital-Transmitter-and-Receiver
+# 1MHz Digital ASK/OOK Transmitter and Receiver
-A custom 1MHz digital transmitter and receiver, including the schematics and wiring diagrams.
+A custom 1MHz digital ASK/OOK transmitter and receiver, including the schematics and wiring diagrams.

+Some key points: This needs to be at a baudrate of 100bps due to it being 1MHz and ASK/OOK for transmitting/receiving the data, and a loop antenna is required.
+I used an Arduino to facilitate the ASK/OOK portion, and the devices I designed to handled the modulation and demodulation of the signals.

 ## Transmitter Details
 Schematic and wiring diagram for the transmitter: https://easyeda.com/testuser123456/1MHz-ASK-OOK-Transmitter